CDCgov/prime-reportstream/prime-router/docs/design/proposals/0026-yaml-validation/0026-yaml-validation.md

 #### Decision

-This would be my preferred solution as it has the least upfront work with the greatest return.
+This is presently the preferred solution as it has the least upfront work with the greatest return.
 It does not provide us with the very Report Stream specific validations, but it will catch the type, structure, and typo errors which is most of the battle.